Avengers: Endgame and every MCU movie, ranked

 1. Avengers: Endgame

-I've never seen a pop culture thing end as perfectly as Avengers: Endgame does.
+I've never seen a pop culture phenomenon end as perfectly as Avengers: Endgame.
 As a bookend to 11 years of superhero movies, I'm not sure if it could have been done better.
 For me it brings to mind the final episode of The Wire or Return of the King.
 There's just so much emotional payoff I was literally spent after watching it.

 Best moment: I won't spoil it here, of course, but the best moment in this film is something I'd been waiting to see since these movies started to connect.
 It's such a glorious moment of pure comic book fan bliss.
 Problem is, there are at least five of these moments in this film, so good luck guessing which it is.